symphonists/symql/README.markdown

 * serialising XMLElement into an array doesn't produce a very clean array

 ## Changelog

+* 0.6, 05 January 2010
+	* renamed the AND/OR enumerators for clarity
+	* added ability to change the root element when XML is returned

 * 0.5, 11 December 2009
 	* fixed driver PHP syntax error (thanks brendo)